 5. Content Writing includes blog posts, articles, e-books and newsletters

 In this video, Joanna walks you through the three simple ways Copyhackers writes consistently awesome blog posts.

 Content writing is all about developing a relationship with your audience.

 It lays the foundation for future sales by engaging potential leads in a conversation and establishing trust in your brand.

 A good content marketing strategy plays a huge part in your business growth as informative, high-value content drives inbound traffic and increases visitors to your website.

 Typeform is a great example of content writing using real customers to tell a story:

 Copywriting persuades your audience to say yes to your offer

-- Is designed to convert (e.g., make sales, get leads)
+1. Copywriting is designed to convert (e.g. make sales, get leads)

 In order to call yourself a copywriter, you need to understand the psychological and emotional triggers, sales and persuasion techniques – and the best formulas to lay it all out.